tom-nachum/AI-Final-Project/README.md

 This is the final project in AI course.
 In this project, we built AI agents for the paper and pencil game 'SOS'.
-We used search algorithms as: Alpha-Beta Pruning, Minimax and Expectimax with different heuristics, and compared their performances to find the optimal agent (furthor details in AI final project subnittion.pdf).
+We used search algorithms as: Alpha-Beta Pruning, Minimax and Expectimax with different heuristics, and compared their performances to find the optimal agent (furthor details in AI final project submission.pdf).

 ## SOS Gameplay
 This game is similar to tic-tac-toe, but has greater complexity.